-However, continued reproductive success is critical for the species’ sustainability, especially given that it’s naturally a slow breeder.
+However, continued reproductive success is critical for the species’ sustainability, especially given that it is a naturally slow breeder.
 Understanding the factors that naturally control reproduction will help managers—in the wild and zoos—ensure that all black rhinos reach their reproductive potential.

-Toward this end, we’ve developed a field kit that diagnoses pregnancy using black rhino fecal samples.
-We can use this information to determine the breeding success of rhinos in Addo Elephant National Park.
-Specifically, we can monitor the inter-calving interval (the timeframe between births) to determine how the environment impacts black rhino reproduction.
+Toward this end, zoo researchers developed a field kit that diagnoses pregnancy using black rhino fecal samples.
+They can use this information to determine the breeding success of rhinos in Addo Elephant National Park.
+Specifically, they can monitor the inter-calving interval (the timeframe between births) to determine how the environment impacts black rhino reproduction.

 Hormones can be extracted from fecal samples, providing information on an individual’s reproductive state and stress levels.
 Also, the presence of parasites in the samples can be measured to provide an indicator of health and well-being.

-Camera “traps” take photos when a laser attached to the camera senses motion nearby.
-The “traps” will be set up at rhino latrines (bushes where rhinos defecate to mark their territory) to help scientists match fecal samples with individual animals.
+These cameras take photos when a laser attached to the camera senses nearby motion.
+They were set up at rhino latrines (bushes where rhinos defecate to mark their territory) to help scientists match fecal samples with individual animals.

-Each rhino in Addo Elephant National Park is immobilized at the age of dispersal from its mother (around 6 years of age), given a name and specific pattern of ear notches that can be used to identify it in photographs.
-Rhinos can also be identified by anatomical features such as their horn and scars on their bodies.
+Each rhino in Addo Elephant National Park was immobilized at the age of dispersal from its mother (around 6 years of age) and given a name and specific pattern of ear notches that can be used to identify it in photographs.
+Rhinos can also be identified by anatomical features, such as their horn and the scars on their bodies.